-Join NYU President John Sexton; co-authors Tom Oliphant and Peter Schwartz; and longtime course instructor, Jim Traub; as they discuss the elements of our lives that lie beyond what can be captured in words alone--ineffable truths that we know by experience rather than by logic or analysis.
+NYU President John Sexton; co-authors Tom Oliphant and Peter Schwartz; and longtime course instructor, Jim Traub; discussed the elements of our lives that lie beyond what can be captured in words alone--ineffable truths that we know by experience rather than by logic or analysis.

 The Girls of Atomic City: The Untold Story of the Women Who Helped Win World War II

 What you do here, What you see here, What you hear here, please let it stay here…

 Imagine boarding a bus or train knowing that your destination was a total mystery.
 The only thing you’ve been told is that your work will help end World War II, and that everything will be taken care of for you.
 This was the case for thousands of young women who were recruited by the US government in 1943 to serve the top-secret Manhattan Project.
 They came from across the East Coast and the South, from Alabama to Western Pennsylvania to New Jersey.
 Their destination was “Site X”, or Oak Ridge, TN—a secret city that appeared on no maps.
 The individuals working there, though they had no idea at the time, were enriching uranium for the first atomic bomb used in combat.